How to Build an Emergency Fund as a Fresher

 6. Grow the Fund Over Time

-Once you’ve hit your first emergency fund target — maybe one month of expenses — don’t stop there.
+Once you have hit your first emergency fund target, maybe one month of expenses, don’t stop there.
 Keep growing it little by little as your income increases or your budget improves.

 ➡️ For example, after your next raise, or once a side hustle starts paying, increase your emergency fund contribution.